dgoppenheimer/pymol-notes/content/introduction/creating-a-logo.md

 ### Update

-I used the `.png` file as a template and created a series of tubes for the bonds and circles for the atoms.
+The `.svg` file was rather large and didn't look right.
+I decided to try something different.
+I used the `.png` file  from PyMOL as a template and created a series of tubes for the bonds and circles for the atoms.
 I used a 2 pt black stroke and filled the objects with white.
-It took a while to get the layers in the correct order so the apporpriate bonds were on top of the appropriate atoms.
+It took a while to get the layers in the correct order so the appropriate bonds were on top of the appropriate atoms.
 I saved the file as a `.svg` file.
 Without the `.png` embedded as base64, the file was much smaller.

 Refer to this post on [Best Practices for Working with SVGs](https://www.bitovi.com/blog/best-practices-for-working-with-svgs) for useful tips.

 {{% notice tip %}}
-Do not change the logo.html file in the `pymol-notes/themes/hugo-theme-learn/layouts/partials/` directory.
+Do not change the `logo.html` file in the `pymol-notes/themes/hugo-theme-learn/layouts/partials/` directory.
 Instead make a new partial in the `layouts/partials` directory of your local project.
 This partial will have the priority.
 {{% /notice %}}

 Create a `partials` directory in the `pymol-notes/layouts/` directory.
 Copy the `logo.html` file from `pymol-notes/themes/hugo-theme-learn/layouts/partials/` to the `pymol-notes/layouts/partials` directory.